ayecue/grunt-klassmer/README.md

 Right now it's a pretty early version which I just tested with my own project.

-Tests and more documentation will be added soon.
+More documentation will be added soon.